 No, you can use your own.
 Many of the projects can be completed using free open source software, or fully functional demos.
 Understand, however that even if something goes wrong with your computer, you are still responsible for the work getting done.

 CAN I GET A JUMP START ON THINGS?

 Sure. if you want to get a jump on the technical details of the software, you can watch video demos from the tutorial site we use: OneFromZero.com

 ANYTHING ELSE I SHOULD KNOW?

 My attendance policy is ruthless.
 Do not skip the first class.
 It is not a blow off, and you will miss material that you will be responsible for.
-If you are looking for a general ed course with low attendance requirements, this is the wrong class to take.
+If you are looking for an easy A, or a general ed course with low attendance requirements, this is the wrong class to take.